dhardy/mo/syntax/lexical.markdown

     This forms a comment for the following statement (see [syntax trees](syntax-trees.html#statements) for the definition of a statement).

-*   #### Post-expression comments
+*   #### Mid/post-statement comments

-    Syntax: a `//` until the line's end, where non-comment content preceeded this comment on the same line.
+    Syntax: a `//` until the line's end or a `/* ... */` sequence, with other content on the same line (considering the *line* as the region between two line-break tokens).

-    This forms a comment for the preceeding expression (including preceeding and succeeding lines where necessary to match brackets).
+    This forms a comment for the smallest statement sharing the same line.
+Note that line breaks within a `/* ... */` comment are not considered line-break tokens and thus cannot split statements.

 *   #### Unassociated comments

     Syntax: a `/+` until a matching `+/`, except that each embedded `/+` must first have its own matching `+/`.

-    These are useful for commenting-out code, but shouldn't be used for documentation.
+    These are useful for commenting-out code, not intended for documentation.
 Other types of comments may be associated with one of these comments, for example to document a commented-out function.